MATHEMATICAL FINANCE mod.1

 Learning outcomes of the course unit

-At first basic quantitative tools are introduced in order to approach quantitative finance.
+In the first part of the course the student will acquire the basic quantitative tools to approach quantitative finance.
 In particular functions in several variables are presented.

 Modern finance is today an extremely rich field and often uses complex mathematical tools.